oubino/locpix_points/README.rst

 * wandb for training/evaluating models
     * Set up an account and login using instructions at `wandb <https://docs.wandb.ai/quickstart/>`_
     * Make a note of your user-name for future use
-* Requires environments 1 and 2 below
+* Requires environment below

-Environment 1 (locpix-points)
+Environment (locpix-points)
 -----------------------------

-Create and activate new environment
+Create and activate new environment [replace micromamba with conda or mamba or whichever you have installed]

 .. code-block:: python

     micromamba create -n locpix-points -c conda-forge python=3.11 micromamba activate locpix-points

-Install this repository
+Install this repository (the -e flag is needed if want to reproduce manuscript results or develop the code, if neither of these apply remove the flag)

 .. code-block:: python

     git clone https://github.com/oubino/locpix_points.git
     cd locpix_points
-    pip install .
+    pip install -e .
     cd ..

 Install our version of pytorch geometric